Weather and Emergency Closings

 who live or work in the specified region will not be expected to

 The University's policy does not preclude the necessary, immediate

 evacuation of a facility by an authorized supervisor in the interest

 of personal safety.

-How will I know if the University has a delayed arrival, early
+How will I know if the University has a delayed opening, early

 dismissal or is requiring only critical employees report to work?